microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

     0xd19cc89f0c9c1bf8280b9c8ec8125bd0e028ee51
     ```

-    Copy this address to the clipboard and paste it to a text file so you can easily retrieve it later.
+    Copy this address to the clipboard and paste it into a text file so you can easily retrieve it later.

 1. Type ```exit``` into the cloud shell to detach from Ethereum.